scaliwalker/edoardo_scali.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at the [Environemntal Sciencie Policy & Management Department](https://ourenvironment.berkeley.edu/) of the University of California, Berkeley affiliated with the [Garbelotto Lab](https://nature.berkeley.edu/matteolab/?page_id=12).
+I am a Ph.D. candidate at the [Environemntal Sciencie Policy & Management Department](https://ourenvironment.berkeley.edu/) of the University of California, Berkeley, affiliated with the [Garbelotto Lab](https://nature.berkeley.edu/matteolab/?page_id=12).
 I started my Ph.D. in the Fall of 2022 as a Fulbright Scholar.
 I did my undergraduate and graduate studies at the Univeristy of Florence, Italy obtaining a BS in Forestry and Environmental Science; an MS Reception of Migrants: Legislation, Social Integration Policies, and Health Issues; as well as an MS in Forest System Sciences and Technologies.
 My [research](https://kinoppyi.github.io/edoardo_scali.github.io/research/) interests are Forest and Planth Pathology, with a special emphasis on host-pathogen interactions.

 My Skills
 ======